Dawkinsia filamentosa: Habitat

 According to Pethiyagoda and Kottelat (2005) this species is most common in lowland coastal floodplains.
-It’s found in both fresh and brackish waters of rivers, estuaries, coastal marshes and reservoirs.
+It is found in both fresh and brackish waters of rivers, estuaries, coastal marshes and reservoirs.

 Fishing

 Along the rivers of Kerala, these fishes grow in abundance and due to its high diet of worms and insects, they are easily caught with baits by fishermen especially during the monsoon season when they are more widely found.

+Local folklore

+The Nadanpattu (local song) "Aa Paralu Ee Paralu" introduced by Kalabhavan Mani mentions the Poovali Paral multiple times and it was added due it's striking features.